10 Historic Guns That Sold for Sky-High Prices

-There are plenty of flashy, souped-up guns on the market that cost thousands of dollars, but some rare (and historically significant) guns are worth far more than their weight in gold.
+There are plenty of flashy, souped-up guns on the market that cost thousands of dollars, but some historically significant (and expensive) guns are worth far more than their weight in gold.

 Elderly woman standing outside in front of a brick wall, holding a revolver in one hand.
 She is wearing a patterned dress and has her hair tied back.
 The image is in black and white.